Postpartum Depression Treatment

 Diagnosing postpartum depression can be difficult, particularly because postpartum blues and postpartum depression symptoms can look alike.
 In order to be diagnosed with postpartum depression, symptoms must be present for most days of the week postpartum and/or for two weeks or more postpartum.

 The symptoms also must interfere with a woman’s ability to function postpartum and postpartum depression symptoms usually cause problems in relationships and/or at work.
+If you suspect you may be experiencing postpartum depression symptoms and postpartum psychosis symptoms, contact your team of mental health professionals for help.

 Treatment